liguowang/CrossMap/docs/index.rst

 **10/09/2019: Release version 0.3.8**

 The University of California holds the copyrights in the UCSC chain files.
-As requested by UCSC, all UCSC generated chain files will be permanently removed from this website and the CrossMap distributions.
+As requested by UCSC, all UCSC-generated chain files will be permanently removed from this website and the CrossMap distributions.

 **07/22/2019: Release version 0.3.6**